open-feature/ofep/OFEP-metric-hooks.md

 A counter[2] based metric to calculate the number of failed flag evaluations.
 This is recorded at the `error` stage of the hook.

-This metric is useful to understand flag evaluation errors.
-This metric contain following extra dimension(s),
+This metric is useful for understanding flag evaluation errors.
+This metric contains the following extra dimension(s),

 - exception : error/exception message extracted from the evaluation error